-- The AC SASH Officer works with the Complainant to develop an action plan to ensure safety and reduce any potential ongoing risks where possible.
+- A member of the AC SASH Taskforce works with the Complainant to develop an action plan to ensure safety and reduce any potential ongoing risks where possible.

 - If the Complainant decides to report to police or an external agency and a criminal investigation or similar process is commenced, AC will exercise its discretion as to whether to proceed with their internal investigation or may suspend the investigation, seeking advice from police or the external agency as appropriate.

 - Where an internal investigation is suspended, appropriate support and guidance will continue to be provided.

 - AC will review the report and any agreed courses of action with the Complainant before the matter is closed.

 - The Complainant may contact the AC SASH Taskforce regarding the report at any time.

 In the case of sexual discrimination or sexual misconduct, AC reserves the right, at the direction of the VPO, or approved delegate, to suspend or place on immediate administrative leave any member of the campus community accused of violating this policy, or to take any other interim measures AC deems appropriate, pending the outcome of an investigation and/or disciplinary proceedings.

 - Such interim measures can include, but are not limited to,

 - placing an employee on paid or unpaid administrative leave,